TommyClemenzaChen/mldep/README.md

  * Download(paste the code listed in the runner page)
  * Name of runner: self-hosted
  * No name for runner group, no need for additonal labels and no name for work folder.
-* Screts and variables/actions
+* Secrets and variables/actions
  * AWS_ACCESS_KEY_ID: From the csv file
  * AWS_SECRET_ACCESS_KEY: csv file
- * AWS_REGION: us-west-1
+ * AWS_REGION: us-west-1(you can just manually enter in the aws.yaml file)
  * AWS_ECR_LOGIN_URI: you should have saved it
  * ECR_REPOSITORY_NAME: repo name i think